Rick Trainor

 Sir Richard Hughes Trainor, (born 31 December 1948), is an academic administrator and historian.
-He served as the Vice-Chancellor of the University of Greenwich from 2000 to 2004, the Principal and latterly also president of King's College London from 2004 to 2014, and the Rector of Exeter College, University of Oxford between 2014 and 2024.
-Since the start of 2025, he has served as Interim Warden of Rhodes House and CEO of the Rhodes Trust.
+He served as vice-chancellor of the University of Greenwich from 2000 to 2004, as principal and latterly president of King's College London from 2004 to 2014, and as rector of Exeter College at the University of Oxford between 2014 and 2024.
+From 2025 to 2026, he served as interim warden of Rhodes House and CEO of the Rhodes Trust.

 Trainor was born in the United States.
 He was awarded an honorary knighthood (KBE) in June 2010 for services to higher education in the United Kingdom.
-The award was honorary because of his American nationality, but on 31 December 2010 the knighthood was made substantive by Queen Elizabeth II following his assumption of dual citizenship (American and British).
+The award was honorary because of his American nationality, but on 31 December 2010, the knighthood was made substantive by Queen Elizabeth II following his assumption of dual citizenship (American and British).

-Biography
+Life and education

 Trainor was educated at Calvert Hall College High School in Towson, Maryland, in the United States.
-He graduated from Brown University with a BA summa cum laude in American Civilization.
-He subsequently earned MAs from Princeton University and from Merton College, Oxford, before completing his D.Phil. in 1981 at Nuffield College, Oxford, entitled "Authority and social structure in an industrialized area: A study of three Black Country towns, 1840–1890".
+He graduated from Brown University with a BA in American Civilization, summa cum laude.
+He subsequently earned MA degrees from Princeton University and from Merton College, Oxford, before completing his D.Phil. in 1981 at Nuffield College, Oxford, entitled "Authority and social structure in an industrialized area: A study of three Black Country towns, 1840–1890".
 He is a former Rhodes Scholar.

+He is married to Marguerite Dupree, an academic historian of medicine who is honorary professor of Social and Medical History at Glasgow University.
+They have two children.